Deleuze

 Youth

 In 1941, he entered the Lycée Carnot in Paris.
-Through his friend Michel Tournier, he met a number of literary and philosophical figures (Bataille, Sartre, Butor, etc.).
+Through his friend Michel Tournier, he came into contact with a number of literary and philosophical figures (Bataille, Sartre, Butor, and others).

-His brother, a member of the Resistance, died in deportation, which had a profound effect on him.
+His brother, a member of the Resistance, died in deportation — a loss that had a profound effect on him.

-At the Liberation, he was admitted to the khâgne and hypokhâgne classes at the Lycée Louis-le-Grand.
-He studied under such prestigious teachers as F. Alquié, G. Canguilhem and J. Beaufret.
+After the Liberation, he entered the khâgne and hypokhâgne classes at the Lycée Louis-le-Grand, studying under such distinguished teachers as F. Alquié, G. Canguilhem, and J. Beaufret.
 He was not admitted to the ENS, but prepared for the agrégation at the Sorbonne, graduating second in 1948.

-He spent a year studying in Germany, at the University of Tübingen, before returning to France.
-For four years, he taught at the Lycée d'Amiens, until his appointment at the Lycée Louis-le Grand.
+He spent a year in Germany, at the University of Tübingen, before returning to France.
+For four years he taught at the Lycée d'Amiens, until his appointment at the Lycée Louis-le-Grand.

 In 1957, he was appointed assistant professor at the Faculté de Lettres in Paris, and seven years later became a lecturer at the Faculté de Lettres in Lyon.

-This was the period during which he established himself as a brilliant historian of philosophy, devoting essays to thinkers such as Nietzsche, Kant, Bergson, Spinoza, or writers like Proust or Kafka, approaching their thought from an original angle that sheds light on decisive elements of it.
+This was the period during which he made his name as a brilliant historian of philosophy, devoting essays to thinkers such as Nietzsche, Kant, Bergson, and Spinoza, and to writers such as Proust and Kafka, approaching their thought from an original angle that illuminates decisive aspects of it.

-A left-wing thinker, even though he never joined the Communist Party, he supported the May 68 movement.
+A left-wing thinker — though he never joined the Communist Party — he threw his support behind the May '68 movement.

-The year 1969 was crucial, as it was the year he defended his thesis, Difference and Repetition, and met Guattari, with whom he would write two of his major works a few years later, Anti-Oedipus (1972) and A Thousand Plateaus (1980).
+The year 1969 was decisive: he defended his thesis, Difference and Repetition, and met Guattari, with whom he would go on to write two of his major works, Anti-Oedipus (1972) and A Thousand Plateaus (1980).

 Until 1987, he taught as a professor at the University of Paris VIII.
-His lectures, which were freely accessible, attracted a wide audience who appreciated his pedagogical clarity, and the simplicity of his way of expressing himself.
+His lectures, which were open to all, drew a wide audience who valued his pedagogical clarity and the directness of his expression.

-In the last years of his life, he returned to the history of philosophy, taking an interest in Leibniz, and devoting an essay The Fold to him.
+In the last years of his life, he returned to the history of philosophy, turning his attention to Leibniz and devoting an essay to him: The Fold.

-He agrees to appear in a documentary film devoted to him, l'Abécédaire.
+He agreed to take part in a documentary film devoted to him, l'Abécédaire.

-He attempts to define the discipline to which he has devoted his life, in What is philosophy?, as an activity that creates concepts.
+In What is Philosophy?, he attempted to define the discipline to which he had devoted his life, characterising it as an activity that creates concepts.

-In 1995, the respiratory illness that had affected him since childhood worsened, and he chose to take his own life, in Paris.
+In 1995, the respiratory illness that had dogged him since childhood worsened, and he chose to take his own life in Paris.

-While his iconoclastic, anarchistic approach to philosophy provoked criticism, he was recognised as an essential thinker by many contemporaries, such as G. Agamben, J. Derrida and J.F.
+While his iconoclastic, anarchic approach to philosophy drew criticism from some quarters, he was recognised as an essential thinker by many contemporaries, among them G. Agamben, J. Derrida, and J.F.
 Lyotard.

 Empiricism and Subjectivity